Jos. Gunderson House: Architecture

+The Joseph G. Gunderson House at 983 Centre Street is a distinctive example of early housing built in the suburban village of Newton, Massachusetts.
+The three story wood-frame house was built in 1850, and is an extremely rare example of a Regency variant of Greek Revival styling.
+This particular type of styling was rarely built outside Boston, and is one of only two known in Newton.
+269 Franklin St (Coffin-Wells House, built also in 1850) has a very similar three-bay facade and plan organization but without Regency features.
 The Jos.
-Gunderson House is a historic house at 983 Centre Street in Newton, Massachusetts.
-The two story wood-frame house was built c.
-1850, and is an extremely rare example of a Regency variant of Greek Revival styling.
-This particular type of styling was rarely built outside Boston, and is one of only two known in Newton.
-The front facade consists of recessed panels, which alternate with projecting sections to emulate the appearance of pilasters that lack a typical capital element.
-The second story windows have wrought iron railings, also a Regency feature.

-The house was listed on the National Register of Historic Places in 1986.
+Gunderson House was listed on the National Register of Historic Places in 1986.